-The DRT will conduct a weekly meeting as indicated on the DRT Meetings and Deadlines Calendar.
-For additional information regarding the DRT meetings and deadlines calendar, submittal requirements, application, and processes please visit the City's website at www.auburnalabama.org.
-The DRT application is available through the Public Works Department.
+The DRT will conduct a weekly meeting except where conflicts with the City holiday schedule exists.
+For additional information regarding the DRT meeting schedule, submittal requirements, applications, forms, and processes please visit the City's website at www.auburnalabama.org.
+The DRT applications are also available through the Public Works Department.

-In order for an applicant's plans to be reviewed at the weekly meeting, they must submit the required number of copies of all plans and all other required documents to the Public Works

-Department's Plans Review Engineer at least twenty-two (22) days before the regularly scheduled meeting at which time the plans are to undergo final review.
+In order for an applicant's plans to be reviewed at the weekly meeting, they must submit the required number of copies of all plans and all other required documents to the Public Works Department's Plans Review Engineer at least twenty-two (22) days before the regularly scheduled meeting at which time the plans are to undergo final review.
 The applicant will receive, within fifteen (15) days of the submittal deadline, from the City via e-mail, a detailed list of all comments concerning the submitted documents.
 This will give the applicant six (6) days to address the comments before appearing before the DRT, whereby the applicant will be asked to address each comment.